 Grind Espresso Beans using Burr Grinder

-- Any grinder that comes along with an espresso machine or sometimes attached to it is a burr grinder.
+- Any grinder that comes along with an espresso machine or is sometimes attached to it is a burr grinder.
 We can also buy the burr grinder separately, but it costs some hundred dollars.

 - We must select the grind size as fine or superfine with the settings in the burr grinder.
 Some of the grinders have a numerical scale instead.
 The settings will change according to the beans model.